 ISRO's GSAT-30 satellite successfully launched by Ariane

-India's "high power" communication satellite GSAT-30, aimed at providing high- quality television, telecommunications and broadcasting services, was successfully launched onboard Ariane 5 rocket from French Guiana in the early hours of Friday, the Indian Space Research Organisation (ISRO) said here.
-Blasting off from the Ariane Launch Complex in Kourou, a French territory located in northeastern coast of South America at 2:35 a.m IST, European launch provider Arianespace's Ariane 5 vehicle injected GSAT-30 into the orbit in a flawless flight lasting about 38 minutes and 25 seconds.
+India's communication satellite GSAT-30, aimed at providing high-quality television, telecommunications, and broadcasting services, was successfully launched onboard Ariane 5 rocket from French Guiana early on Friday.
+Blasting off from the Ariane Launch Complex in Kourou, a French territory located in the northeastern coast of South America at 2:35 a.m IST, the European launch provider Arianespace's Ariane 5 injected the "high power" spacecraft into the orbit in a flawless flight lasting about 38 minutes and 25 seconds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)